zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 #13 0x0000000801731a7c in ?? ()
 ```

 markj@ send me [FIX] panic.
-I'm planing to try patch.
+I am planing to try the patch.

 CMake automation
 ----

 Integration with CMake or another build tools is painful because you need do ```dtrace -G``` for one or many objects.
-But that doesn't need to do on OSX, this is the best way and more convenient.
+But that is not needed on on OSX, this is the best way and more convenient.
 See example with full hack linking to library/binary:

 ``` cmake
 set(cjson_obj)